 What to Eat with Homemade Chili

 Really any sort of bread will get the job done beautifully, but if you are making this in an instant pot, then you probably want dinner done in a hurry, so these 1 Hour Rolls are your answer!
 I often like something light and fresh with my chili like this garden balsamic avocado salad.
-I’ve also heard that people eat cinnamon rolls with chili, and I fully endorse this!
-Try our World’s Best Cinnamon Rolls!

-Burn Notice on Instant Pot
+Burn Notice FAQs

 We’ve had a lot of questions, comments and concerns about the burn notice on the instant pot.
 We really think it just depends on your Instant Pot.
 Some are more sensitive than others.
 We have not ever had a burn notice on ours, but if you are getting them, here are a few tips and tricks…

-- Is your bacon extra thin or lacking fat?
+– PROBLEM: Is your bacon extra thin or lacking fat?
 Both of these can cause the bacon to stick to the bottom of the pot and cause a burn notice.
 Those browned bits stuck to the pot because of the lack of fat can make the pressure cooker think that you’ve walked away and left meat to burn.

-- To counter this, please use a good quality bacon and stir often to keep it from sticking.
+– REMEDY: To counter this, please use a good quality bacon and stir often to keep it from sticking.
 You can also add a little oil to the pot if not much fat is rendering off the bacon.

-- If your chili has been combined and then you get the burn notice you probably didn’t thoroughly stir everything together or something is stuck to the bottom of the pot.
+If your chili has been combined and then you get the burn notice you probably didn’t thoroughly stir everything together or something is stuck to the bottom of the pot.
 This is why that bacon step is important.
 If you added those heavy ingredients and added the lid something will probably stick and burn.
 Stir well, make sure you measured properly.

 If none of these tips work, you should contact instant pot as you may have a model that needs to be replaced.

 This recipe is too big to be doubled in both a 6 qt Instant Pot and an 8qt.
 It can be one and a halved in an 8qt Instant Pot.
-We also been told you can double it in an 8qt Instant Pot if you take out 1 or 2 cans of beans.
+We have also been told you can double it in an 8qt Instant Pot if you take out 1 or 2 cans of beans.

+1. Start with your bacon.
+Always.
+See our How to Cook Bacon post for all the details on bacon!
 Whenever bacon is going in a dish we crisp it first, drain the fat and leave the browned bits in the pan.
-All it does is add extra flavor to whatever comes next.
+It adds extra flavor to whatever comes next.

 Start by pressing the “sauté” button and once you can feel the heat, add the chopped bacon, stirring occasionally until crisp.
 Remove to a paper towel lined plate and drain the fat.